Colored terminal output for Python's logging module

 Here’s an example of how easy it is to get started:

-import coloredlogs, logging # Create a logger object. logger = logging.getLogger(__name__) # By default the install() function installs a handler on the root logger, # this means that log messages from your code and log messages from the # libraries that you use will all show up on the terminal. coloredlogs.install(level='DEBUG') # If you don't want to see log messages from libraries, you can pass a # specific logger object to the install() function.
-In this case only log # messages originating from that logger will show up on the terminal. coloredlogs.install(level='DEBUG', logger=logger) # Some examples. logger.debug("this is a debugging message") logger.info("this is an informational message") logger.warning("this is a warning message") logger.error("this is an error message") logger.critical("this is a critical message")
+import coloredlogs, logging # Create a logger object. logger = logging.getLogger('your-module') # By default the install() function installs a handler on the root logger, # this means that log messages from your code and log messages from the # libraries that you use will all show up on the terminal. coloredlogs.install(level='DEBUG') # If you don't want to see log messages from libraries, you can pass a # specific logger object to the install() function.
+In this case only log # messages originating from that logger will show up on the terminal. coloredlogs.install(level='DEBUG', logger=logger) # Some examples. logger.debug("this is a debugging message") logger.info("this is an informational message") logger.warn("this is a warning message") logger.error("this is an error message") logger.critical("this is a critical message")

 You can use this feature without using coloredlogs in your Python modules, but please note that only normal text, bold text and text with one of the foreground colors black, red, green, yellow, blue, magenta, cyan and white (these are the portable ANSI color codes) are supported.